Master of Arts in

 WHAT LEARNING FORMATS ARE AVAILABLE FOR THIS PROGRAM?

-We offer this program in a modular or residential learning format.
+We offer this program in a modular or virtual learning format.
 Our modular format combines 100% online courses with blended courses.
 In a blended course, you’ll complete most of the course work online while attending either a half-week or full-week of classes on our Tulsa campus.

 THE GRADUATE SCHOOL OF THEOLOGY AND MINISTRY IS ALSO ACCREDITED BY: